 Catamaran Ride on the Senorita Rita

 Unfortunately, we were not able to actually sail on the Senorita Rita due to high winds, we did spend an evening in the ports listening to music, taking in the salty air, and enjoying cocktails aboard the catamaran.
 The dolphin even put on a show for us.
 They frolicked in the distance as we sipped our cocktails and danced on the upper deck.

 Believe it or not, this was a first for me.
 I am not a fish person.
 While I do enjoy most shellfish, I’m allergic to oysters.
 I get a little nervous about eating things like this because I never know what is hidden among the good stuff.
 However, I was able to verify with the cook that there were no oysters.
 So glad I did.
 This dish was not only beautiful it was delicious.
 The crustaceans and bivalves were extremely fresh and bursting with flavor.
 The chorizo provided just the right amount of heat.
 El Tapeo presented us with a picture-perfect meal.

 Catch Agua de Coco

-With so many active things to do, don’t wait.
-First you’re going want to do them before you’re too worried about breaking a hip.LOL Second, although Puerto Penasco looks like nothing but wide-open space, it won’t be long before the world discovers this wonderful place and resorts and gated communities begin to crowd that space.
+With so many active fun things to do in Puerto Penasco, don’t wait.
+First, you’re going to want to do them before you’re too worried about breaking a hip.LOL Second, although Puerto Penasco looks like nothing but wide-open space, it won’t be long before the world discovers this wonderful place and resorts and gated communities begin to crowd that space.